jpgreninger/DTLSv1p3-AI-PQC/README.md

 - **🔬 SystemC Model**: Hardware/software co-design model for verification and performance analysis
 - **🛡️ Quantum-Resistant**: Hybrid PQC support for post-quantum security transition

+## NOTICE

+This entire project has been written by Claude Code.
+Its an experiment to see if the AI can do all the work without any human intervention except for a human prod here and there.
+There may be bugs.
+You'll notice all the superlatives the AI uses to describe it's readiness for production and other claims such as "World's First".
+I have been working to increase the code coverage, static code analysis, and security analysis to ensure compliance with the RFC.
+It will be tested vs known good implementations.
+This notice will be removed once it demonstrates it works correctly in all cases

 ## Documentation

 https://jpgreninger.github.io/DTLSv1p3-AI-PQC/